needle-mirror/com.unity.dt.app-ui/Documentation~/using-app-ui.md

 # Using App UI

 > [!WARNING]
-> **FOR INTERNAL UNITY USE ONLY.
-THIS FRAMEWORK IS NOT SUPPORTED AND IS USED AT YOUR OWN RISK.**
+> **THIS FRAMEWORK IS PROVIDED AS IS, WITH ABSOLUTELY NO WARRANTY EXPRESSED OR IMPLIED.
+ANY USE IS AT YOUR OWN RISK.**

 Once you have installed App UI Unity Package, you can start using it in your Unity projects.